bazad/blanket/README.md

 Of particular interest for jailbreak developers is the `is_apple` parameter.
 This parameter does not appear to be used by amfid, but if set, it will cause the kernel to set the `CS_PLATFORM_BINARY` codesigning flag, which grants the application platform binary privileges.
-In particular, this means that the application can now use task ports to modify platform binaries.
+In particular, this means that the application can now use task ports to modify platform binaries directly.

 Loopholes used in this attack